“Parish Sacramental Guidelines and other Parish Directives”

 Click on tab to view information

 Baptism is administered after the infant’s birth according to your decision.
 Only Children of catholic parents, who are registered with the Parish (holding parish ID) are baptized.
 Exceptions are made to this rule, if there is no objection letter from any parish priest of another Catholic Parish.
 Parents of the child being baptized and Godparents should attend a Pre-Baptism Course conducted by the Parish.
 They should submit the course Certificate as well as a fresh Marriage Certificate.
 Parents can avail of the Application Form for Baptism and submit the same along with the above certificates at least one week before the Baptism.
-Baptism is given on Saturday during 7.15pm mass and on Sunday during 11am mass.
+Baptism is given on Saturday after 6.15pm mass and on Sunday after 11:15am mass.

 Adult Baptism: This is a one year program, in which the non-Catholics desirous of practicing the Catholic faith are trained in the catholic and Christian Doctrine of the Church.
 Please get the details in the parish office.